 Tamarindo has a host of good tour operators.
 The best are Xplore CR ★ (www.xplorecostarica.com; tel.
 844/278-6877 in U.S. and Canada; 2653-4130 in Costa Rica), Tamarindo Transfers & Tours ★ (www.tamarindoshuttle.com; tel.
 2653-4444), and Iguana Surf (www.iguanasurf.net; tel.
 2653-0613).
 All offer a range of half- and full-day trips, including outboard or kayak tours through the nearby estuary and mangroves, excursions to Santa Cruz and Guaitíl, raft floats on the Corobicí River, and tours of Palo Verde and Rincón de la Vieja national parks.
 Rates run between $50 and $200, varying by the length of the tour and group size.
-All the hotel desks and tour operators here offer turtle nesting tours ★★★ to Playa Grande, in season, or you can contact ACOTAM (tel.
-2653-1687), a specialized local operator.
+All the hotel desks and tour operators here offer turtle nesting tours ★★★ to Playa Grande, in season.

 Canopy Tours: No canopy tour is available right in Tamarindo, but the Monkey Jungle Canopy Tour (tel.
-2653-1172; www.canopymonkeyjungle.com) and Cartagena Canopy Tour ★ (tel.
-2675-0801) are nearby.
-Both charge $50 per person and include transportation from Tamarindo.
-Of these two, the Monkey Jungle operation is much closer, but I prefer the Cartagena tour, which has a much more lush forest setting.
-Still, I think your best bet is to take a day trip to Hacienda Guachipelín and do the zip-line and canyoning tours there.
+2653-1172; www.canopymonkeyjungle.com) is nearby.
+It charges $65 per person and include transportation from Tamarindo.
+But your best bet is to take a day trip to Hacienda Guachipelín and do the zip-line and canyoning tours there.

 Four-Wheeling: Arenas Adventure Tours (tel.
 2653-0108; www.tamarindoaventuras.com) offers a variety of guided ATV tours from 1 to 3 hours from $45 to $140 per person.
 This company also rents dirt bikes, snorkel equipment, surf and boogie boards, and jet skis and offers a full menu of other guided tours around the region.